juan-carlos-trimino/IaC-cos-storage/README.md

 > service_type (Required, list(string))

 The name of the service offering.
+The default is `cloud-object-storage`.

 ```
 service = [
+  "cloud-object-storage",
   "cloud-object-storage"
 ]
 ```